Constructing quantum codes from any classical code and their embedding in ground space of local Hamiltonians: Overview

-{\bf Part 2 } focuses on the physics of information.
+{\it Part 2} focuses on the physics of information.
 Since topological models of quantum computation, it has been recognized that quantum codes may naturally appear in the ground space of physical systems~\cite{kitaev2003fault}.
-Most physical are 2-local interactions, and many have investigated the encoding of quantum codes in their ground spaces.
+Local Hamiltonians are considered more physical than the general Hamiltonians.
+In particular the most physical are 2-local interactions, and many have investigated the encoding of quantum codes in their ground spaces.

 The most celebrated example is Kitaev's toric code that resides in the ground space of a 4-local Hamiltonian, which is an effective Hamiltonian of a perturbed 2-local Hamiltonian~\cite{Kit06}.
 Kitaev's toric code is an example of topological order and paved the way for the topological model of quantum computation.
 The compass model~\cite{dorier2005quantum} is 2-local on a lattice, and has recently been proposed as a candidate to encode quantum codes in the eigenbasis of the Hamiltonian~\cite{li20192d}.
 However, the performance of these quantum codes are not well understood and have mainly been numerically investigated.
-The advantage of our work over the aforementioned works is that we construct a 2-local Hamiltonian, whose quantum error correcting properties we analytically prove.
+The advantage of our work over the aforementioned works is that we construct a 2-local Hamiltonian, whose quantum error correcting properties we analytically prove in the perfect quantum error correction setting.

-In a nice recent result, Brandao {\em et al.}~\cite{brandao-PhysRevLett.123.110502} gave a non-constructive proof of the existence, with high probability, of AQECCs within the low-energy sector for a multitude of translation invariant quantum spin chains including ferromagnetic Heisenberg model and spin-1 Motzkin spin chain~\cite{brandao-PhysRevLett.123.110502}.
-The challenges that remained were that the codes were not explicit, the quantum error correction criteria was only approximately satisfied (hence AQECCs), errors had to be on consecutive set of spins, and the codes were in a low-energy sector of the local Hamiltonian (i.e., not the ground space).
+Brandao {\em et al.}~\cite{brandao-PhysRevLett.123.110502} gave both constructive and non-constructive proof of the existence of AQECCs within the low-energy sector for a multitude of yo{quantum spin chains} including ferromagnetic Heisenberg model and spin-1 Motzkin spin chain~\cite{brandao-PhysRevLett.123.110502}.
+The challenges that remained were that the quantum error correction criteria was only approximately satisfied (hence AQECCs), errors had to be on consecutive set of spins for general spin chains, and the codes were in a low-energy sector of the local Hamiltonian (i.e., not the ground space).
 Moreover, the distance of the code grows logarithmically with the number of spins.

+Recently, it was also shown that by leveraging on a clock-work construction, one can design AQECCs with linear distance that reside within the ground-space of 10-local Hamiltonians \cite{bohdanowicz2019good}.
+However the challenge remained for constructing exact linear distance codes that reside within the ground space of a 2-local Hamiltonian.